 I usually give away the extra tomato plants once they have been transplanted successfully to larger pots and continued to grow happily for another week.

 When they are as large as on the next picture, it is on high time to select the ones I want to keep and get the rest of them out of my kitchen and on to their new homes.
 They are growing large and will need to be weathered to prepare them for outdoor planting.
 Weathering means to give them daily outdoor sun and air, a little more each day to help them get used to the outdoors to transition better.
 I will go into more detail about this simple process in my next post, Growing Tomatoes Part 2: Transplanting Outdoors and Care.
 In my third post on this subject, Growing Tomatoes Part 3, I will touch on a couple of common problems to be aware of, and what to do in this regard.

 This is also a good time to stake the plants if not already done, to help hold them upright.
-I just use kabob sticks and string.
+I just use kabob skewers and string.

 Very soon, the teeny, tiny sprouts will look like this, and indeterminate plants will only keep on growing from here:

-In my next post, Growing Tomatoes Part 2, I will cover transplanting tomato plants to large pots or in-ground, as well as some information on general care.
-Seeding and transplanting seedlings or larger plants is quite easy, and very rewarding when you see your wonderful harvest of red, flavorful homegrown tomatoes that you have grown from they were tiny seeds!
-What a miracle, the life and potential that God placed in these little seeds that are now producing scrumptious and nutritious food for your family!
+Seeding, transplanting seedlings, and growing larger tomato plants is quite easy, as you can see on these pictures.
+It is also very rewarding when you see your wonderful harvest of red, flavorful, homegrown tomatoes that you have grown from they were tiny seeds!
+Just a little bit of information on how and when will go a long way in knowing what to do to be successful.
+What a miracle, the life and potential that God has placed in these little seeds that are now producing scrumptious and nutritious food for your family!